 Want to learn how to start a blog on SiteGround and then make money blogging?
 Can it even be done?

-All this blogging has taught me a thing or two about what it takes to start a successful blog and what the best hosting companies are.
+All the blogging has taught me a thing or two about what it takes to start a successful blog.
+You will need a domain name, a CMS like WordPress, a WordPress Theme and a really top notch and affordable hosting company.

 Friend, you are about to save a ton of money by DIYing it.
 And I am here to help!